-- 4 Prepare the WebSphere Application Server: - For WebSphere Application Server Version 7.0: - Install WebSphere Application Server. - Install the WebSphere Update Installer. - Install the WebSphere Application Server fix pack. - Install the WebSphere Application Server SDK.
+Procedure Reference 4 Prepare the WebSphere Application Server: For WebSphere Application Server Version 8.5.5: Install the IBM Installation Manager.
+Install WebSphere Application Server.
+Note: Ensure that you are using WebSphere Application Server Version 8.5.5 with the latest fix pack.

-Note: Use WebSphere Application Server Version 7.0 fix pack 29 or later.

-- For WebSphere Application Server Version 8.5:

-- Install the IBM Installation Manager.

-- Install WebSphere Application Server.

-Note: Ensure that you are using WebSphere Application Server Version 8.5 fix pack 2.

-Reference

 For the supported WebSphere Application Server versions, see "Hardware and software requirements" in the IBM Security Access Manager for Enterprise Single Sign-On Planning and Deployment Guide.

-For sample instructions, see the following topics:

-- "Installing WebSphere Application Server, Version 7.0" on page 22 - "Installing the WebSphere Update Installer" on page 23 - "Installing WebSphere Application Server, Version 7.0 fix packs" on page 24 - "Installing the IBM Installation Manager" on page 19 - "Installing WebSphere Application Server, Version 8.5" on page 20 http://publib.boulder.ibm.com/ infocenter/wasinfo/v7r0/index.jsp http://publib.boulder.ibm.com/ infocenter/wasinfo/v8r5/index.jsp

-WebSphere Application Server Version 7.0 documentation

-WebSphere Application Server Version 8.5 documentation

-Important: This guide provides instructions about preparing the WebSphere Application Server for the IMS Server.
+For sample instructions, see the following topics: "Installing the IBM Installation Manager" on page 15 "Installing WebSphere Application Server, Version 8.5.5" on page 16 WebSphere Application Server Version 8.5.5 product documentation Important: This guide provides instructions about preparing the WebSphere Application Server for the IMS Server.
 For detailed and up-to-date installation instructions, see the WebSphere Application Server documentation.

-Procedure Reference 5 Prepare the IBM HTTP Server: Install the IBM HTTP Server fix pack by using the WebSphere Update Installer.
-(Only applicable to IBM HTTP Server Version 7.0.)
+5 Prepare the IBM HTTP Server: Install the IBM HTTP Server.
 Install the IBM HTTP Server Plug-in and SDK.
 For the supported IBM HTTP Server versions, see "Hardware and software requirements" in the IBM Security Access Manager for Enterprise Single Sign-On Planning and Deployment Guide.
-For sample instructions, see the following topics: • "Installing the IBM HTTP Server Version 7.0" on page 28 • "Installing the IBM HTTP Server Version 7.0 fix packs" on page 30 • "Installing the IBM HTTP Server Version 8.5" on page 26 IBM HTTP Server Version 7.0 documentation • http://publib.boulder.ibm.com/infocenter/wasinfo/v7r0/index.jsp?topic=/com.ibm.websphere.ihs.doc/info/ihs/ihs/tihs_installihs.html IBM HTTP Server Version 8.5 documentation • http://pic.dhe.ibm.com/infocenter/wasinfo/v8r5/topic/com.ibm.websphere.ihs.doc/ihs/tihs_installihs.html Important: This guide provides instructions about preparing the IBM HTTP Server.
-For detailed and up-to-date installation instructions, see the ÎBM HTTP Server documentation.
+For sample instructions, see the following topics: "Installing the IBM HTTP Server Version 8.5.5" on page 18 IBM HTTP Server, Version 8.5.5 product documentation Important: This guide provides instructions about preparing the IBM HTTP Server.
+For detailed and up-to-date installation instructions, see the IBM HTTP Server documentation.
 6 Create a stand-alone WebSphere Application Server profile.
 Note: Ensure that the WebSphere Application Server stand-alone profile is started.
-"Creating stand-alone profiles (Profile Management tool)" on page 43 7 Configure the WebSphere Application Server. • Configure the Java heap size memory. • Verify the Windows service.
-For sample instructions, see the following topics: • "Configuring the heap size for the application server" on page 46 • "Verifying the Windows service for WebSphere Application Server" on page 47 WebSphere Application Server Version 7.0 documentation • http://publib.boulder.ibm.com/infocenter/wasinfo/v7r0/index.jsp WebSphere Application Server Version 8.5 documentation • http://publib.boulder.ibm.com/infocenter/wasinfo/v8r5/index.jsp

-Procedure Reference 8 Configure the IBM HTTP Server: Configure the IBM HTTP Server plug-in and secure the connection.
+"Creating stand-alone profiles (Profile Management tool)" on page 29 Procedure Reference ---- --- --- 7 Configure the WebSphere Application Server.
+Configure the Java heap size memory.
+Verify the Windows service.
+For sample instructions, see the following topics: "Configuring the heap size for the application server" on page 32 "Verifying the Windows service for WebSphere Application Server" on page 32 WebSphere Application Server Version 8.5.5 product documentation 8 Configure the IBM HTTP Server: Configure the IBM HTTP Server plug-in and secure the connection.
 Enable SSL directives on IBM HTTP Server.
-For sample instructions, see the following topics: "Configuring the IBM HTTP Server plug-in (stand-alone)" on page 52 "Enabling SSL directives on the IBM HTTP Server" on page 55 IBM HTTP Server Version 7.0 documentation http://publib.boulder.ibm.com/infocenter/wasinfo/v7r0/index.jsp?topic=/com.ibm.websphere.ihs.doc/info/ihs/ihs/tihs_installihs.html IBM HTTP Server Version 8.5 documentation http://pic.dhe.ibm.com/infocenter/wasinfo/v8r5/topic/com.ibm.websphere.ihs.doc/ihs/tihs_installihs.html Important: This guide provides instructions about preparing the IBM HTTP Server.
+For sample instructions, see the following topics: "Configuring the IBM HTTP Server plug-in (stand-alone)" on page 33 "Enabling SSL directives on the IBM HTTP Server" on page 36 IBM HTTP Server, Version 8.5.5 product documentation Important: This guide provides instructions about preparing the IBM HTTP Server.
 For detailed and up-to-date installation instructions, see the IBM HTTP Server documentation.
 9 Install the IMS Server on the WebSphere Application Server.
-"Installing the IMS Server with the installer for an upgrade" on page 129 10 Verify the IMS Server deployment on the WebSphere Application Server.
-"Verifying the IMS Server deployment on the WebSphere Application Server" on page 39 11 Upgrade the IMS Server settings.
-"Upgrading configurations from 8.0.1 to 8.2.1" on page 133 12 Restart the WebSphere Application Server.
-"Stopping the WebSphere Application Server on Windows" on page 178 "Starting the WebSphere Application Server on Windows" on page 176 13 Update the ISAMESSOIMS module mapping to forward connection requests.
-"Updating the ISAMESSOIMS module mapping for connection request forwarding" on page 62 14 Configure the IBM HTTP Server to use the old IMS Server SSL certificate.
-"Configuring the SSL certificate after an upgrade" on page 134 15 Restart the WebSphere Application Server.
-For sample steps, see: • "Starting the WebSphere Application Server on Windows" on page 176 • "Stopping the WebSphere Application Server on Windows" on page 178 16 Verify whether the upgrade is successful.
-"Verifying a successful upgrade" on page 135
+"Installing the IMS Server with the IMS Server installer" on page 23 10 Verify the IMS Server deployment on the WebSphere Application Server.
+"Verifying the IMS Server deployment on the WebSphere Application Server" on page 26 11 Upgrade the IMS Server settings.
+"Upgrading configurations from 8.1, 8.2, 8.2.1 to 8.2.2" on page 102 12 Restart the WebSphere Application Server.
+"Stopping the WebSphere Application Server on Windows" on page 146 "Starting the WebSphere Application Server on Windows" on page 144 13 Update the ISAMESSOIMS module mapping to forward connection requests.
+"Updating the ISAMESSOIMS module mapping for connection request forwarding" on page 44 14 Configure the IBM HTTP Server to use the old IMS Server SSL certificate.
+"Configuring the SSL certificate after an upgrade" on page 103

+Procedure Reference 15 Restart the WebSphere Application Server.
+For sample steps, see: "Starting the WebSphere Application Server on Windows" on page 144 "Stopping the WebSphere Application Server on Windows" on page 146 16 Verify whether the upgrade is successful.
+"Verifying a successful upgrade" on page 104